-1) Protocol attacks: Protocol attacks are those relying on the fact that since a user wants to obtain an information from a peer, then the peer will have to be contacted by some means.
+- Protocol attacks.
+Protocol attacks are those relying on the fact that since a user wants to obtain an information from a peer, then the peer will have to be contacted by some means.
 For example, a user wanting to access a web page on "looms" will have his browser making a request to the hosting server.
-Having been contacted the server has a trace of the user's IP and knows that this IP has requested the page on looms.
+Having been contacted, the server has a trace of the user's IP and knows that this IP has requested the page on looms.
 Protection from such attacks can be obtained by using proxies but this just moves the problem of trust from the content provider to the proxy provider.
 It is then the proxy which must be trusted.
-This very basic example gives an initial intuition on the fact that protecting from protocol attacks can get complex.
-Much research has been done on protecting anonymity from such protocol attacks.

-2) Statistical attacks: Statistical attacks are those relying on the information which legitimately flows to a given peer.
+This very basic example gives an initial intuition on the fact that protecting from protocol attacks can get complex. - Statistical attacks.
+Statistical attacks are those relying on the information which legitimately flows to a given peer.
 Even if users are protected by a privacy preserving protocol, the data which ends in the hands of a potentially malicious or curious peer may be used to break this anonymity.
 For example, to be able to find interesting documents for a user, a search engine must be provided with a search query.
 This query in itself provides information about the user from which it originates (be it only that he is interested in the topic of the query).
-By correlating together the information that an untrusted peer has collected and linked together about a user, it can become possible to de-anonymize the user [6].
+By correlating together the information that an untrusted peer has collected and linked together about a user, it can become possible to de-anonymize the user [27].